ibm-mas-manage/sno/docs/index.md

 		![image](images/createuser.png)

 		- Login as admin user `masadmin` created in the previous step.
-Install Manage from Catalog page.
+Install Manage from the catalog page.

 		![image](images/installmanage.png)